Why Cats Scratch Furniture - And How To Get Them To Stop

 It's no fun when your cat destroys your furniture.
 That being said, for your cat to be the happiest and healthiest they can be, it’s important that they have a satisfying place to dig their claws into.

 Start by making the couch undesirable to cats.
-Whether that is done through deterrent sprays like those using citrus and herb scents (which cats naturally find repulsive) or covering the couch with plastic wrap or double-sided tape to make the surface unscratchable, it might be a matter of finding which solution works best for you and your cat.
+You can cover the areas your cat commonly likes to scratch with specially-designed furniture protectors.
+You can also use deterrent sprays like those using citrus and herb scents (which cats naturally find repulsive), it might be a matter of finding which solution works best for you and your cat.

 Once you've got a scratcher, place it strategically.
 It should be near the places they usually scratch (like the couch).
 It can help to block access to where they usually scratch as well, so their only option is the scratcher.